the-protobuf-project/buffman/README.md

 ---
 <strong>Built with ❤️ by Machani Robotics</strong>
-| Open Source Observability for Everyone
+| Open Source Serialization and Deserialization for Everyone